 The list of functions that we shared is, however, not exhaustive — but they’re the core functions that can meet most of your data blending needs.
 So be sure to keep growing your skills for handling your marketing data creatively.

-Also, check out the powerful Dataslayer tools to help you pull all your marketing data from different sources to your favorite go-to reporting platforms, be it Google Sheets or Google Data Studio.
+Also, check out how you can use Dataslayer to help you pull all your marketing data from different sources to your favorite go-to reporting platforms, be it Google Sheets, BigQuery, or Google Data Studio.